krzywilk/chessboard-checker-segmentation/readme.md

 The algorithm filters redundant lines which rho and theta values ​​are similar to the already existing lines.
 ![Alt text](resources/readme/hough_line_transform_filtered.jpg?raw=true "hough_line_transform_filtered")
 #### Lines clustering
 The lines are clustered due to the angle of inclination.
 Clustering is done by the DBSCAN algorithm.
-Lines which are outliers are removed from lines list.
+Outlier lines are removed from lines list.
 ![Alt text](resources/readme/hough_line_transform_filtered_clustered.jpg?raw=true "hough_line_transform_filtered_clustered")

 ### Lines intersection on a chessboard